-Take the opportunity to migrate before Magento 1 end of life on June 20, 2020 to ensure further business growth and uninterrupted performance, eliminating potential risks and optimizing investment.
+Magento 1 end of life happened on June 30, 2020.
+Migrate immediately to ensure further business growth and uninterrupted performance, eliminating potential risks and optimizing investment.

 Magento 1 has been on the market for over 10 years, having gained a wide community of devotees and supporters.